 Fortunately, John not only wrote a great book, but he worked tirelessly to help promote it.
 The result?
-The book hit the New York Times list and has now sold almost two million copies.
+The book hit the New York Times bestseller list and has now sold more than 2 million copies.
 It is still in Amazon’s top 1,000 books.

-Since that time an entire industry has sprung up around the topic of leadership.
-It includes books, magazines, blogs, conferences, and even graduate degrees from major universities.
+Since that time, an entire industry has sprung up around the topic of leadership.
+It includes books, podcasts, magazines, blogs, conferences, and even graduate degrees from major universities.
 Apparently, the market is vast.
 Why?
 Because nearly everyone sees him or herself as a leader.

 But where are the followers?

 I contend that if you want to be a great leader, you must first become a great follower.
-Although it is rarely discussed, this is where almost all of history’s greatest leaders got their start.
+Although it’s rarely discussed, this is where almost all of history’s greatest leaders got their start.

 - Joshua followed Moses for more than forty years before he led the children of Israel into the promised land.